-In acknowledgement of the investment the state of Ohio has made in funding the school psychology internship, each intern is required to commit in writing to provide at least one year of service to Ohio following the successful completion of the internship.
-Prior to the internship, the graduate student is also expected to sign a written statement of understanding regarding their employment status following internship and the ineligibility for unemployment compensation.
+In acknowledgment of the investment the state of Ohio has made in funding the school psychology internship, each intern is required to commit in writing to provide at least one year of service to Ohio following the successful completion of the internship.
+Prior to the internship, the graduate student is also expected to sign a written statement of understanding regarding their employment status following the internship and the ineligibility for unemployment compensation.
 A description of each statement of understanding follows:

 One Year of Service to Ohio.
-Acceptance of an Ohio-funded school psychology internship obligates the intern to repay Ohio's investment in his/her professional preparation by agreeing to serve the learners of Ohio for at least one year following the successful completion of the internship.
-The graduate student's signature on the statement of understanding serves to document that the individual was fully advised of this policy and committed to provide the required year of service.
+Acceptance of an Ohio-funded school psychology internship obligates the interns to repay Ohio's investment in their professional preparation by agreeing to serve the learners of Ohio for at least one year following the successful completion of the internship.
+The graduate student's signature on the statement of understanding serves to document that the individual was fully advised of this policy and committed to providing the required year of service.

 Contractual Agreement and Termination of Internship.
 Interns are provided a written contractual agreement with the internship fiscal agent (school district or Educational Service Center) that specifies the time period for employment and the salary provided.
-Contractual agreements do not obligate the district to continue employing the intern beyond employment for the internship, nor may any contractual agreement require the intern to remain in the employment of the school district beyond employment for the internship.
-Hence, in the event that personal reasons or unsatisfactory performance necessitate termination of the internship experience, neither the intern nor the school district are obligated to maintain the employment relationship, and the contracted agreement can be terminated.
+Contractual agreements do not obligate the district/Educational Service Center to continue employing the intern beyond employment for the internship, nor may any contractual agreement require the intern to remain in the employment of the school district/Educational Service Center beyond employment for the internship.
+Hence, if personal reasons or unsatisfactory performance necessitate termination of the internship experience, neither the intern nor the school district/Educational Service Center is obligated to maintain the employment relationship, and the contracted agreement can be terminated.
 In such cases, the university is not responsible for providing an alternative internship opportunity to the student.
 The graduate student's signature on the statement of understanding provides documentation that the individual understands that employment will be discontinued at the end of the internship year or at the time that the university terminates the internship experience.

 Ineligibility of Unemployment Compensation.
-Employment by a school district for the internship does not include any provision for, or give any assurance of continued employment once the internship is completed.
+Employment by a school district/Educational Service Center for the internship does not include any provision for or give any assurance of continued employment once the internship is completed.
 Unemployment compensation following the internship has been previously denied in the court systems of Ohio.
-The graduate student's signature on the statement of understanding documents that the individual has been fully advised of the fact, and understands that he/she is ineligible for unemployment compensation for a period of one year following conclusion of the internship.
+The graduate student's signature on the statement of understanding documents that the individual has been fully advised of the fact and understands that the individual is ineligible for unemployment compensation for a period of one year following the conclusion of the internship.